Dennis has served on Berkley City Council since 2017 and is currently up for re-election in November 2021.

 In 2011, we decided it was time to set down roots and pick a place to call home for the rest of our lives.
 We picked Berkley.
 We fell in love with the excellent school system, the walkable neighborhoods, and the city's small town feel.
 We particularly like the close-knit community where neighbors look out for neighbors.

-I work for a company called Seller Labs building large scale computer systems and websites for tracking ecommerce data.
+I am the lead software architect for a Seller Labs, building large scale computer systems and websites for tracking ecommerce data.
 I also have my own technology consulting firm, 28 Studios.

 Jennifer and I are active members at our church and help lead several programs there.
-We organize the edification card program, sending thousands of cards to people in need of encouragement each year.
+We organize the edification card program, which sends thousands of cards to people in need of encouragement each year.
 I co-lead the young adults' group and frequently lead singing in the congregation.
 Jennifer heads the church's sign language interpretation program.

 We enjoy gardening, home improvement, walks and bike rides through the city, and playing with our cat, Miette, who we have toilet trained.
 I also enjoy tinkering with my fleet of robots and home automation assistants.